SEND Information Report for 2023/2024

 To see what support is offered by CWAC for children with special needs and disabilities in the local area please click on the link below:

-This SEND Report has been verified and approved by Mr Craig Richardson (Head teacher)
+This SEND Report has been verified and approved by Mr Adam Khan (Head teacher)